Chapter 9: Pandas operations

 Key Concept: map is for substitution, apply is for logic

 map expects a dict or a simple function and only ever looks at one value at a time. apply accepts any function, including one with branching logic, and can run over a Series (one value at a time) or a DataFrame (one row or one column at a time, depending on axis).
-Reach for map first; reach for apply when the rule does not fit in a lookup table.
+Reach for map first; reach for apply when the rule doesn’t fit in a lookup table.

 Converting a normalized mark (0 to 1) into a letter grade needs a multi-branch rule, a job for apply with a plain Python function: